 The Centre Senior Center offers a variety of programs and is managed by the The EARPDC Area Agency on Aging.
 Centre has no public transportation.

 Summer temperatures reach into the 90s with plenty of humidity, and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 58 inches of rain per year.
 The air quality and water quality are both above the national averages.

 It is should be noted that Alabama is a poor state, and Centre's poverty rate is above the national average.
 The chance of a tornado striking is 235% higher than the national average.
-The area is in a drought, but Weiss Lake water levels are currently normal.
-That could change as conditions change.
+The area has been in a drought for several years and Lake Weiss levels are currently several feet below normal.

 Recommended as a Retirement Spot?
 Yes | Is Alabama Tax-Friendly for Retirement?
 Yes

-The higher than average poverty rate should be weighed, but retirees in search of affordable living, an unhurried pace, a low crime rate and abundant lake recreation should take a look at Centre, Alabama.
+The higher than average poverty rate should be weighed, but retirees in search of affordable living, an unhurried pace and lake recreation should take a look at Centre, Alabama.

 The Heart of Dixie was admitted to the Union on December 14, 1819.
 The Cotton State was a major player in both the American Civil War and the American Civil Rights Movement.
 Montgomery was once the capital of the Confederacy and also the heart of the Montgomery Bus Boycott.